Exabyte-io/documentation/docs/jobs/ui/explorer.md

 ## Cluster - Queue & Cores

-Here, the [name and queue](/jobs-designer/compute-tab.md) of the [cluster](/pricing/service-levels.md#clusters-and-premium-hardware) where for Job is executed are shown.
+Here, the [name and queue](/jobs-designer/compute-tab.md) of the [cluster](/pricing/service-levels.md#clusters-and-premium-hardware) where the Job is executed are shown.
 The number of computational nodes and CPU cores are also indicated.

 ## Run & Wait Time